PierreSenellart/provsql/doc/source/user/casestudy2.rst

 .. nb:skip
 .. tip::

-   **Follow along in your browser, no install.** Open the `cs2 database in the ProvSQL Playground <https://provsql.org/playground/?db=cs2>`_ and run these queries as you read.
+   **Follow along in your browser, no install.** Open this case study `as a runnable notebook in the ProvSQL Playground
+   <https://provsql.org/playground/?nb=cs2>`_ -- every query below is a cell,
+   and the opening cells set up the database for you.
+If you would rather keep reading this page, open the bare `cs2 database
+   <https://provsql.org/playground/?db=cs2>`_ instead and run the queries as
+   you read (the notebook shows the exercise solutions inline, while this page keeps them folded).
 The Playground bundles no external tools, so a step that explicitly calls an external knowledge compiler (``d4``, ``c2d``…) or the ``graph-easy`` ASCII renderer will not run there; the default probability methods still work (they use the built-in tree-decomposition compiler), as does everything else.
 See the :ref:`Playground note <playground-note>`.

 The Scenario